ericvitale/ST-LIFX-Group-of-Groups/README.md

 This comes in handy when you want quick access to all of your light groups in a single “Room” within the SmartThings app, but also want to have the same device inside of the specific Room.
 For example I have my device “Kitchen Lights” in my Kitchen room and I have another device called “Kitchen Lights 2” which controls the same lights.

 ### Sync the Status of your Groups
 As you can create multiple groups that control a device, you can now use the LIFX Sync companion application.
 Once configured, if you turn on “Kitchen Lights” it will automatically update the status of the “Kitchen Lights 2” device and vis versa.
 You can also setup the sync to be either one way or two way.
+[Must have companion app installed](https://github.com/ericvitale/ST-LIFX-Group-of-Groups/blob/master/smartapps/ericvitale/lifx-sync.src/lifx-sync.groovy)

-2-way Example: When "Group A" is changed (switch or level) "Group B" is updated.
+1. 2-way Example: When "Group A" is changed (switch or level) "Group B" is updated.
 "Group B" is changed then "Group A" is updated to match "Group B".

-1-way Example: When "Group D" (Group D contains Group A, B, and C) is changed (switch or level), "Group C" is updated.
+2. 1-way Example: When "Group D" (Group D contains Group A, B, and C) is changed (switch or level), "Group C" is updated.
 When "Group C" is changed, "Group D" does not get updated.

 ### Scheduled Sync with LIFX
 Schedule the DH to double check the light status via lifx and update the ST status accordingly.